matloff/TidyverseSkeptic/README.md

 for Matt was sadly accurate.
 Such is the impact of RStudio on the field.

+Hadley has written that base-R was mostly written 20 years ago, and that the R Core Group, which is the body governing R, is very conservative.
 Hadley's [talk](https://t.co/7Ey27asCH4) in the 2016 useR! conference amounted to a manifesto, calling for R to "modernize" along Tidy lines.
 He conceded that this would involve "short-term pain," yet believed it